MoriyaShiine/enchancement/README.md

   * Iron armor has slightly more armor, and gains armor toughness.
   * Golden armor has slightly less armor.
   * Elytra are temporarily disabled when attacked.
-  * Horse and Wolf armor can be enchanted with chestplate enchantments.
+  * Animal armor can be enchanted with chestplate enchantments.
   * Saddles can be enchanted with boots enchantments.
+  * Shields can only be held up for 3 seconds before being disabled.
   * Sword sweeping damage is increased to be proportional to the primary damage dealt.
   * Spears have damage falloff with higher velocities.
   * Bows, Tridents, and Maces play a ready sound when they are fully charged.